LouisEastt/Slave2/X_Week 10/README.md

 ## Some Feedback
-**Andy Simionato**
+### Andy Simionato
-•	Publication as a suitable translation..
+*	Publication as a suitable translation..
 (A way of consoledating research)
-•	Activate the potential of the reseach!
+*	Activate the potential of the reseach!
-•	Design the shit out of it!
+*	Design the shit out of it!
-•	Bring it to design!
+*	Bring it to design!
 (So that’s interesting for designers)
-•	Make it so that you’re drawn in..
+*	Make it so that you’re drawn in..
-•	Consistency is key throughout all design outcomes.
+*	Consistency is key throughout all design outcomes.
 Think of it as curating a mini exhibition, a “translation”..

-**Karen Ann Donncahie**
+### Karen Ann Donncahie
-•	What if you created a set of surfboards that were designed from surfing experiences?
+*	What if you created a set of surfboards that were designed from surfing experiences?
 (Using previous surf data?)
-•	What if there were images overlayed on top of the surf craft form?
+*	What if there were images overlayed on top of the surf craft form?
 (Web App)
-•	Could there be a save to svg function?
+*	Could there be a save to svg function?
-•	Potentially other links that lead to additional work?
+*	Potentially other links that lead to additional work?
 (This started to make me think of designing an archive to show the designs alongside.
 Potentially this could be scans of the book I create?
 Or..
 Images of the research?)
-•	Thinking about mouse pressed usability or touch so that it can be used on mobile?
+*	Thinking about mouse pressed usability or touch so that it can be used on mobile?
-•	Potentially using the device shaken function?
+*	Potentially using the device shaken function?

-**Michael Lam**
+### Michael Lam
-•	What if you had random google images in the background of the display?
+*	What if you had random google images in the background of the display?
 (Halftone edited)
-•	Trying to resolve some of the subtle overlap of lines that occur when some anchor points are close in proximity..
+*	Trying to resolve some of the subtle overlap of lines that occur when some anchor points are close in proximity..